 'When someone decides not to be the queen, and says, "I’d rather go and be myself", it’s a big big decision, a fairy tale upside down.
 I’ve always been very surprised by that and thought it must have been very hard to do.
 That is the heart of the movie.'

-He continued, explaining the focus in which Diana takes a weekend to herself as she believes her marriage might no longer be working.
-'How and why do you decide to do that?
+His film follows Diana during a Christmas holiday at the Sandringham estate in Norfolk, making her decision to finally leave Prince Charles.
+Larraín continued, 'How and why do you decide to do that?
 It’s a great universal story that can reach millions and millions of people, and that’s what we want to do.
 We want to make a movie that goes wide, connects with a worldwide audience that is interested in such a fascinating life.'

 |What||Spencer: Kristen Stewart plays Princess Diana for Pablo Larraín|